Please select the country or location you would like to see content from.

 To help avoid candidal balanitis you can:

-• avoid using soap, deodorants, genital sprays, bubble bath, or any other potential irritants on the genital area – only use water to wash.
+• If you have allergies to certain soaps, deodorants, genital sprays, bubble baths, or any other potential irritants, avoid using them on the genital area and simply use water to wash.

-Candidal fungal infections such as thrush or candidal balanitis can easily be treated by using an antifungal cream such as those containing clotrimazole such as Lotrimin, or containing miconazole such as Micatin.
+Candidal fungal infections such as thrush or candidal balanitis are generally not serious and can easily be treated by using an antifungal cream such as those containing clotrimazole or miconazole.

 The creams should usually be applied twice a day for 7 to 14 days, or up to 3 days after the rash has cleared.